 W hat you need to do When Grade and write detailed comments (preliminary statement) on all applications for which you are the rapporteur.
 Before the deadline Grade and write comments (assessment) on all applications for which you are a reviewer.
+Before the deadline Suggest a minimum of two external reviewers for each application where you are rapporteur.
 Before the deadline Prepare for the meeting by reading other panel members' comments and any external assessments.
-Before the meeting Prepare a brief presentation of strengths and weaknesses in the applications for which you are the rapporteur.
+Before the meeting

+W hat you need to do When Prepare a brief presentation of strengths and weaknesses in the applications for which you are the rapporteur.
 Before the meeting Contact the Swedish Research Council personnel and the chair if you discover during the review that you do, after all, have a conflict of interest with any of the applications, or if you discover any problem with an application.
 As soon as possible Contact the Swedish Research Council personnel if you suspect any deviation from ethical guidelines or good research practice.
 As soon as possible